nculwell/nculwell.github.io/DinosaurBooks.md

       * *When dinos dawned, mammals got munched, and pterosaurs took flight: a cartoon prehistory of life in the Triassic* (ISBN 1426308620, [Worldcat](https://www.worldcat.org/title/when-dinos-dawned-mammals-got-munched-and-pterosaurs-took-flight-a-cartoon-pre-history-of-life-in-the-triassic/oclc/886776103), [Amazon](https://smile.amazon.com/dp/1426308620))
   * *Dining With Dinosaurs: A Tasty Guide to Mesozoic Munching* (ISBN 1426323395, [Worldcat](https://www.worldcat.org/title/dining-with-dinosaurs-a-tasty-guide-to-mesozoic-munching/oclc/959966623), [Amazon](https://smile.amazon.com/dp/1426323395)) - I haven't seen this new book yet but it looks similar to her others.

-* Can you tell a Brachiosaurus from an Apatosaurus? / Silverman, Buffy <https://www.worldcat.org/title/can-you-tell-brachiosaurus-from-a-apatosaurus/oclc/988929776>
+* Can you tell a Brachiosaurus from an Apatosaurus? / Silverman, Buffy ([Worldcat](https://www.worldcat.org/title/can-you-tell-brachiosaurus-from-a-apatosaurus/oclc/988929776)) - A question that I asked a lot when we first started reading dinosaur books.
-* Dinosaurs and other prehistoric creatures / Bergin, Mark -- Easy-to follow dinosaur drawing book.
+* Dinosaurs and other prehistoric creatures / Bergin, Mark -- Easy-to-follow dinosaur drawing book.
 (ISBN  9781435826465, [Worldcat](https://www.worldcat.org/title/dinosaurs-and-other-prehistoric-creatures/oclc/212893645))
-* I am a tyrannosaurus / Wallace, Karen ; Bostock, Mike <https://www.worldcat.org/title/i-am-a-tyrannosaurus/oclc/61439566>
+* I Am a Tyrannosaurus / Wallace, Karen ; Bostock, Mike ([Worldcat](https://www.worldcat.org/title/i-am-a-tyrannosaurus/oclc/61439566)) -
+  A gripping first-person account of the life and times of a tyrannosaurus.
+Don't read it if you don't want to see a tyrannosaurs devouring a baby triceratops.
+(But you probaby do want to see that.)
 * Imagine you are a crocodile / Wallace, Karen ; Bostock, Mike <https://www.worldcat.org/title/imagine-you-are-a-crocodile/oclc/51527511>
 * I am an ankylosaurus / Wallace, Karen ; Bostock, Mike <https://www.worldcat.org/title/i-am-an-ankylosaurus/oclc/52782911>
 * Dinosaurs / Long, John (ISBN 9781416938576, [Worldcat](https://www.worldcat.org/title/dinosaurs/oclc/122715493)) - An average dinosaur book that we got some entertainment from.